Cedartown Polk County

 We are part of a caring community that will reduce the surplus population of companion animals and find loving homes for all animals in need.

-1) Raise public awareness of the importance of spraying or neutering pets.
+1) Raise public awareness of the importance of spaying or neutering pets.

 2) Conduct “Responsible Pet Ownership” classes in public schools.

 THE BOARD OF DIRECTORS

 Charlotte Harrison - President.
 Retired Bellsouth customer service manager and after retiring has been a private business owner for more than 20 years.
 Ms. Harrison has 40 years of experience in animal rescue in Georgia, Alabama, and Mississippi.
 She served on the Board of Directors of the Mississippi Animal Rescue League.